dfmcphee/code-style/css-best-practices/readme.md

 ## Code like it's 2020

-Because we use Autoprefixer, we are able to write our code as if all our properties are fully supported.
-When compiled, Autoprefixer will of course convert any properties that have special requirements as far as compatibility is concerned and add prefixes to them as needed.
+Because we use Autoprefixer, we are able to write our code as if all of our properties are fully supported.
+When compiled, Autoprefixer will convert any properties that have special requirements for compatibility and add vendor prefixes where necessary.

-That includes things like Flexbox, CSS3 properties, and many more!
+This includes things like Flexbox, CSS3 properties, and more!
 This also means that we *should not* be using mixins for prefixing.
-Remember that Autoprefixer uses data from caniuse.com to determine what will be output — so properties that don't have enough browser support should probably still be avoided (or at least used with extreme caution).
+Autoprefixer uses data from caniuse.com to determine what will be output — so properties that don't have sufficient browser support should probably still be avoided (or at least used with extreme caution).

 ## Selector specificity

-We strive to write performant, portable, selectors whenever possible.
+We strive to write performant and portable selectors whenever possible.
 In short, [keep your CSS selectors short](http://csswizardry.com/2012/05/keep-your-css-selectors-short/).

-To help do that, it might be helpful to know how to measure specificity which [Smashing Magazine has an article just for that](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/)!
+To help do that, it might be useful to know how to measure specificity.
+[Smashing Magazine has an article just for that](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/)!

 ### Dos: